ondat/documentation/docs/best-practices.md

 Losing a few nodes at the same time could cause the loss of data even when volume replicas are being used.

-## Port blocking

-Ondat exposes ports to operate.
-It is recommended that the [ports](/docs/prerequisites/firewalls) are not accessible from outside the scope of your cluster.